More about Fostering

 Volunteer foster families help care for the animals at Humane Society of Hobart by providing temporary, in-home care to HSH animals.
 Fostering is a very rewarding opportunity because you get to prepare an animal for adoption.

-When you foster, you agree to take a homeless dog into your home and give him or her love, care and attention, either for a predetermined period of time or until the animal is adopted.
+When you foster, you agree to take a homeless animal (usually a dog, cat, puppy, kitten) into your home and give him or her love, care and attention, either for a predetermined period of time or until the animal is adopted.

 Why do shelters need foster homes?

-- A dog is recovering from surgery, illness or injury and needs a safe place to recuperate.
+A dog is recovering from surgery, illness or injury and needs a quiet, safe place to recuperate.

-- A dog is showing signs of stress such as pacing or hiding in the shelter.
+A dog is showing signs of stress such as pacing or hiding in the shelter and needs a quiet, safe place to heal.

-- The shelter is running out of room for adoptable dogs.
+The shelter is running out of room for adoptable animals.

-- freeing up a spot so the shelter or rescue can take in another dog.
+freeing up a spot so the shelter or rescue can take in another animal.

-- giving your foster dog the time he needs to be ready for adoption.
+giving your foster the time he/she needs to be ready for adoption.

-- helping the shelter or rescue learn more about the dog so he can end up in the best home possible.
+helping the shelter or rescue learn more about the animal so he/she can end up in the best home possible.

-- socializing the dog to a home environment and possibly getting him used to being around other pets and different types of people.
+socializing the animal to a home environment and possibly getting them used to being around other pets and different types of people.

 I’m ready!
 How do I join?